Cayman Islands: Domestic Taxation

 Domestic Corporate Taxation

-In return for Cayman's acceptance of the Directive, the UK agreed to pursue discussions on a Double Tax Avoidance Treaty.
+In return for Cayman's acceptance of the EU Savings Tax Directive, the UK agreed to pursue discussions on a double tax avoidance treaty.

-A new double taxation arrangement facilitating tax information exchange that meets OECD standards, was signed on June 15, 2009, by Stephen Timms, then Financial Secretary to the UK Treasury, and W McKeeva Bush, Leader of Government Business in the Cayman Islands.
+A new double taxation arrangement facilitating tax information exchange that meets OECD standards, was signed on 15 June 2009, by Stephen Timms, then Financial Secretary to the UK Treasury, and McKeeva Bush, leader of government business in the Cayman Islands.